snetdev/docs/fields.rst

 The new ``svp_*`` macros should be used, or alternatively the existing ``C4SNet*`` calls should be adapted to provide the ``hnd`` as first argument.
+Also, the box code should be checked with regards to field ownership, to ensure that field objects are not released more or less than needed.

-Also, the box code should be checked with regards to field ownership, to ensure that fields are not released more than needed.
+To use the new "self bind" interface using ``bind`` instead of receiving record fields as function arguments, a metadata annotation can be used on the box.